Table of Contents

 The world is rocked by the chaos of COVID-19 and employee resignations rise to an all-time high as companies fail to implement employee welfare initiatives and strategies.
 2020 caused many people to look at their current workplaces and realize they deserved something that was overdue: the best.

-For remote and hybrid work to become better, organizations need to understand that trauma isn't just an individual problem, it's an organizational problem.
-Until then, even remote or hybrid work will be little more than an illusion.
+For remote and hybrid work to become better, organizations must understand that trauma is not just an individual problem, it is an organizational problem.
+Until that time, even remote or hybrid work will be little more than an illusion.